fossxo/fossxo-gdd/source/technical-design/security.rst

 ===================
 Supply Chain Attack
 ===================
-A supply chain attack is where cyber-attacker compromises libraries or other dependencies of an application to attack systems that use the application.
+A supply chain attack is where a cyber-attacker compromises libraries or other dependencies of an application to attack systems that use the application.
 The game makes extensive use of third party libraries, thus at an elevated risk for this type of attack.
 It only takes one of the dependent libraries being